 Nightingale's coverage area is a 125 nautical mile radius from its base at Sentara Norfolk General Hospital.

-Scene flight requests comprise about half of Nightingale’s flights.
+Scene flight requests comprise about 35% of Nightingale’s flights.
 They involve the treatment and transfer of patients directly from the scene of an incident or medical emergency.
 Scene operations are generally very quick, striving to reduce ground time to a minimum.